Nick Kyrgios: Endorsements

 Kyrgios has endorsement deals with several companies, including Yonex, Nike and Beats.
-Bonds distanced itself from Kyrgios during his controversies of 2015.
-Malaysia Airlines ended their partnership after Kyrgios was suspended and fined for tanking in the 2016 Shanghai Rolex Masters.

-Kyrgios is the founding contributor of the athlete direct publishing website PlayersVoice, and has also invested financially in the digital platform.

 Personal life

-Kyrgios is a Greek Orthodox Christian and wears a gold cross with three pendants – a cross, a tennis racquet and a piece of jade.
-His father wears a similar cross.

-Kyrgios is an avid fan of the Boston Celtics in the NBA and a life-long supporter of Tottenham Hotspur in English football's Premier League.
-Kyrgios also supports the North Melbourne Football Club in the Australian Football League., in January 2023, Kyrgios joined the ownership group of South East Melbourne Phoenix of the NBL.
+Kyrgios is an avid fan of the Boston Celtics in the American league, the National Basketball Association (NBA), and a life-long supporter of Tottenham Hotspur in English football's Premier League.
+Kyrgios also supports the Canberra Raiders in the National Rugby League (NRL), North Melbourne in the Australian Football League (AFL), and in January 2023 joined the ownership group of South East Melbourne Phoenix of the Australian basketball competition, the NBL.

+Kyrgios is a co-owner of sports team Miami Pickleball Club.

+He is close friends with Thanasi Kokkinakis, who he has known since childhood and with whom he went on to win the 2022 Australian Open doubles.
+The pair also made decent runs in Miami, the US Open and 2022 ATP Finals.

-Kyrgios has followed a vegan diet since at least early 2020.
+Kyrgios has followed a vegetarian diet since at least early 2020.
 He said that seeing the loss of animal life during the intense bushfires across Australia reinforced his choice of diet.

 Kyrgios has spoken about his battle with mental health, including depression and self-harm.
-He also admitted that in the past he abused drugs and alcohol.
+During an episode of Netflix series Break Point and subsequent interviews this was revealed in detail.
+Although it is difficult for high profile athletes to admit to such issues, experts believe it helps young males especially to seek help.

 Relationships

-Kyrgios was previously in an on-again, off-again relationship with Croatian-Australian tennis player Ajla Tomljanović.
-In December 2021, Kyrgios started dating social-media influencer and interior designer Costeen Hatzi.
+In December 2021, Kyrgios started dating Psychological Sciences graduate Costeen Hatzi who owns and runs several businesses in interior and dress design.
+They separated in late March 2025 after nearly four years of a mutually supportive relationship with Kyrgios now intending to pursue his tennis career more intensively as his wrist and knee surgeries continue to heal.

-Common Assault Case
+Common assault case

-In 2020, Kyrgios entered into a relationship with Chiara Passari, separating in late 2021 after police had to separate the two in a hotel quarantine argument.
+In July 2020, Kyrgios entered into a relationship with Chiara Passari.
+They separated in October 2021.

-In 2022, it was announced that Kyrgios was summoned to appear in court, in Australia on 2 August 2022, to face a charge of common assault, for allegedly grabbing Passari in December 2021.
+In 2022, it was announced that Kyrgios was summoned to appear in court, in Australia, to face a charge of common assault, for allegedly grabbing Passari in January 2021.

-In 2023, Kyrgios pled guilty to the assault charge but was not convicted, as Magistrate Beth Campbell stated that he had "acted poorly in the heat of the moment," and that the case was "at the lower end of the scale of common assault."
+In 2023, Kyrgios pleaded guilty to the assault charge but was not convicted, as Magistrate Beth Campbell stated that he had "acted poorly in the heat of the moment", and that the case was "at the lower end of the scale of common assault".